Party at the Beach House – Part Two

 I started with a piece of wood-grained contact paper roughly 8 1/2-inches by 11-inches in size.

 Photo copy the contact paper onto regular paper so you’re left with the wood grain without the shine.
 Regular paper also makes it easier to print a message from your computer.
 If you don’t have a photo copier like this, you can make the copy at a Staples store.

 On your computer, write the words you want on the sign, choose an appropriate font (I used “Ink Free”) and size of lettering, in this case, 72 .
 Make sure the words are centred on the page.

 Then, feed the wood-grained paper through the printer from the paper tray and print.

 Now, your sign needs a solid backing, such as cardboard.
 I used an old shoe box and cut it to the appropriate size.

-Peel the backing off the contact paper, attach it to the cardboard and trim the edges.
+Glue the sign to the cardboard and trim the edges.